-To find office properties listed for sale, simply head to a listings platform.
-These sites let you search for properties listed and to compare pricing of types of office space you’re looking for in your area.
+To find office properties listed for sale or lease, simply head to a listings platform.
+These sites let you search for properties listed and compare pricing of types of office space you’re looking for in your area.

-There are plenty of real estate listing platforms out there, but not all of them list every office building on the market.
-It can be hard to find the appropriate listing platform for your needs.
-Deciding which platforms to search and post on can end up taking a lot of time – and cost more money than you likely planned for.
+There are plenty of real estate listing platforms out there, but not all of them list every office building on the market and it can be hard to find the appropriate listing platform for your needs.
+Luckily, we’ve broken it down for you in our full guide to the best commercial real estate listings platforms.

 Off-Market Office Space

-Contrarily, off-market consists of the country’s total asset stock, regardless if they’re listed for sale or not.
+To reiterate, off-market consists of the country’s total asset stock, regardless if the properties are listed for sale or not.

-Since the owner has not listed the property, they are likely not actively looking to sell.
-However, this does not mean that the owner wouldn’t be open to the idea of a sale.
-Using certain sales and debt indicators, there are certain cues to use and see if an owner might be willing to strike a deal.
-This kind of direct purchasing can allow you to offer more money, directly to the owner of the property or to skip fees that are usually incurred when listing a property.
+Since the owner has not listed the property, they are likely not actively looking to sell or lease.
+However, this does not mean that the owner wouldn’t be open to the idea of a sale—there are certain cues to examine in due diligence to see if an owner might be willing to strike a deal.
+This kind of direct purchasing can also allow you to offer more money, directly to the owner of the property and to skip fees that are usually incurred when listing a property.

 Searching off-market also grants you more flexibility and opens your range of scope, rather than only targeting properties currently listed for sale.

 This flexibility can be a big benefit, based on the kind of deal you are looking to create.
-By using a tool like Reonomy to find potential deals, you have the opportunity to contact an office building owner directly instead of going through middlemen and brokers.
+By going off-market to find potential deals, you have the opportunity to contact an office building owner, manager or tenant directly instead of going through middlemen and brokers.
 This eliminates extra fees and allows you to strike more flexible deals directly with decision makers.